globocom/secDevLabs/owasp-top10-2017-apps/a6/stegonography/README.md

     <img src="images/jwt_token.png"/>
 </p>

-Even though using verbose tokens might not pose a straight forward security vulnerability, on certain apps it might give away the hint an attacker needs tocompromise it's security. 🕵️‍
+Even though using verbose tokens might not pose a straight forward security vulnerability, on certain apps it might give away the hint an attacker needs to compromise it's security. 🕵️‍

 ## Secure this app 🔧